-The available and UnifyFS-compatible Mochi-Margo versions that are in the mochi-margo Spack package may not match up with the latest/default versions in the Mochi Suite, SDS Repo, and mochi-thallium Spack packages.
-It is likely that a different version of mochi-margo will need to be specified in the install command of UnifyFS (E.g.: spack install unifyfs \mathematch mochi-margo@0.13.1).
+The available and UnifyFS-compatible Mochi-Margo versions that are in the mochi-margo Spack package do not match up with the latest/default versions in the Mochi Suite, SDS Repo, and mochi-thallium Spack packages.
+It is likely that a different version of mochi-margo will need to be specified in the install command of UnifyFS (E.g.: spack install unifyfs ^mochi-margo@0.9.6).